Acute lymphocytic leukemia

 - Induction therapy.
 The purpose of the first phase of treatment is to kill most of the leukemia cells in the blood and bone marrow and to restore normal blood cell production.

 - Maintenance therapy.
 The third phase of treatment prevents leukemia cells from regrowing.
-The treatments used in this stage are often given at much lower doses over a long period of time, often years.
+The treatments used in this stage are usually given at much lower doses over a long period of time, often years.

 - Preventive treatment to the spinal cord.
 During each phase of therapy, people with acute lymphocytic leukemia may receive additional treatment to kill leukemia cells located in the central nervous system.
 In this type of treatment, chemotherapy drugs are often injected directly into the fluid that covers the spinal cord.